w3c/ColorWeb-CG/hdr_html_canvas_element.md

-It is possible for an application to avoid color volume mapping by the platform by ensuring that the color volume of the image, as specified by`colorVolumeMetadata`, is within `screenColorInfo`.
+It is possible for an application to avoid color volume mapping by the platform by ensuring that the color volume of the image, as specified by`contentColorVolume`, is within `screenColorInfo`.
 This can be achieved, for example, by:

 * preventing in the first place an author from creating colors exceeding the